ivanatu/jump_backend/Readme.md

-# EasyNotes Application
+# Cache Application

-Build a Restful CRUD API for a simple Note-Taking application using Node.js, Express and MongoDB.
+Build a Restful CRUD API for a simple Cache application using Node.js, Express and MongoDB.

 ## Steps to Setup